-Meaning of Gayatri Mantra
+Gayatri Mantra Meaning

 The Gayatri mantra first appeared in the Rigveda (Mandala 3.62.10), an early Vedic text written between 1100 BCE and 1600 BCE.
 It is mentioned as an important ritual in the Upanishads and as a divine poem in the Bhagavad Gita.
 It is a belief that the chanting of Gayatri Mantra, firmly establishes the mind.
 If someone chants this mantra continuously and keeps on doing his deeds, then all his wishes are fulfilled and his life will be full of happiness.
-In short, the meaning of today’s popular mantra is:
+In short, the meaning of the Gayatri mantra is:

-Popular Gayatri Mantra: Om Bhurbhuvahsvah.
+Om Bhurbhuvahsvah.
 Tat savitur varenyam, bhargo devasya dhimahi, dhiyo yonah prachodayat.

 (ॐ भूर्भुवःस्वः। तत् सवितुर वरेण्यम, भर्गो देवस्य धीमहि, धीयो योन: प्रचोदयात्।)

-Meaning: “O Divine Mother, our hearts are filled with darkness.
+Gayatri mantra means: “O Divine Mother, our hearts are filled with darkness.
 Please remove this darkness from us and bring brightness to us.
 O Creator of the three worlds, may you awaken our intellect with your divine light and give us true knowledge.”